updatecli/updatecli-action/README.md

 ## Usage

-Run updatecli from GitHub Action
+Install Updatecli for GitHub Action

+**Options**

+`version`: Specify the Updatecli version to install.
+Accepted values are any valid releases such as v0.25.0

 ### Workflow

-WARNING: Dont enable --debug mode in Github Action as it may leak information.

 ```yaml
 name: updatecli